BredaUniversityGames/unreal-development/src/development_setup.md

 ### What about Visual Studio?

-Unreal Engine is designed to integrate smoothly with Visual Studio, allowing you to make code changes in your projects “quickly” and "easily", and “immediately” see results upon compilation but it's essential to understand that for Unreal, it serves primarily as a frontend.
-Unreal doesn't utilize the Visual Studio “toolset” directly for building; instead, it relies on a batch script that invokes builds for your target platform.
+Unreal Engine is designed to integrate smoothly with Visual Studio, allowing you to make code changes in your projects “quickly” and "easily", and “immediately” see results upon compilation but it's essential to understand that for Unreal, **the Visual Studio IDE serves primarily as a frontend.** Unreal doesn't utilize the Visual Studio “toolset” directly for building; instead, it relies on a batch script that invokes builds for your target platform.
 However, the Visual Studio installation comes with certain features that are required to invoke builds (on Windows) so in order to use VS Code we have to go through the process of installing Visual Studio.

 ## Installing VS Code